Enter our Razer Basilisk review. This is a gaming mouse with an extra you won’t find anywhere else, and it doesn’t cost any more than its peers.

 Take precise aim with this “hero” feature

-Razer is targeting first-person shooter fans with its new $70 Basilisk mouse.
+Razer is targeting first-person shooter fans with its new.
 It’s designed for right-handed gamers only, sporting a built-in thumb rest blanketed with a rubberized surface for a better grip.
 That’s meant to keep your thumb off the desktop surface so it doesn’t become a drag, providing better mouse movement.
 The right side also includes a rubberized surface so your ring finger has a better grip on the mouse, as well.

 What makes the Razer Basilisk different than its other gaming-focused mice is the addition of a “clutch.”
 Located on the left side of the mouse, this clutch is a long button accessed with your thumb.
 Press it, and the DPI setting will change while it’s pressed.
 Remove your thumb, and the mouse will immediately revert to the default sensitivity.